 The U.S. Health Care "Reform"

-The overwhelming majority of Americans are thankful for the 2010 Health Care Reform Act, also called the Patient Protection and Affordable Care Act (now also known as the so-called "Obama Care"), because at least it did provide some needed reforms and improvements.
+Many Americans are thankful for the 2010 Health Care Reform Act, also called the Patient Protection and Affordable Care Act (now also known as the so-called "Obama Care"), because at least it did provide some needed reforms and improvements.
 For instance, it stopped insurance companies from callously denying coverage to patients with pre-existing conditions.
 However, the Affordable Care Act was and is an insufficient, weak and misguided effort at health care reform.

 It has enough provisions in it so it sounded good to some people -- especially patients with preexisting conditions that had been denied coverage.
 But, it provides about $447 Billion in subsidies for the pharmaceutical and insurance industries.
 It penalizes the working poor who are unable to afford the high costs of medical insurance, rather than provide them with the help they need.
-Furthermore, it failed to provided the most needed reforms, and it enabled the private profit-making health insurance industries to charge us even more, it also enabled hospitals to grow and charge even higher and continually escalating premiums, copays, etc.
+Furthermore, it failed to provided the most needed reforms, it not only enabled the private profit-making health insurance industries to charge us even more, it also enabled hospitals to grow and charge even higher and continually escalating costs for procedures and services.

 Physicians for a National Health Plan (PNHP) have reported that the Act leaves at least 23 million people without insurance, costs will continue to escalate because the Act does not set any limits on premiums or copays, including for patients with pre-existing conditions, and senior citizens can be charged much more than young people.

 The Act enables the profiteering corporate health care system to be so unfair and costly that about 62 percent of personal bankruptcies are caused by high medical bills, and nearly 80 percent of the people who were forced to declare bankruptcy did so to because of the high medical costs and insurance costs that they simply could not afford.